Sheila Heti: How Should a Person Be?

 Heti's How Should a Person Be? was published in September 2010.
 She describes it as a work of constructed reality, based on recorded interviews with her friends, particularly the painter Margaux Williamson.
-It was published by Henry Holt in the United States in July 2012 in a slightly different edition (she has spoken in interviews about the edits she made), and the subtitle "A novel from life" was added.
+It was published by Henry Holt in the United States in July 2012 in a slightly different edition (she has spoken in interviews about the edits she made), and the subtitle "A Novel from Life" was added.
 It was chosen by The New York Times as one of the 100 Best Books of 2012 and by James Wood of The New Yorker as one of the best books of the year.
-It was also included on year-end lists on Salon, The New Republic, The New York Observer, and more.
+It was also included on year-end lists on Salon, The New Republic, The New York Observer, and more publications.

 In her 2007 interview with Dave Hickey for The Believer, she noted, "Increasingly I'm less interested in writing about fictional people, because it seems so tiresome to make up a fake person and put them through the paces of a fake story.
-I just – I can't do it."
+I just–I can't do it."

 The Chairs Are Where the People Go

-In 2011, she published The Chairs are Where the People Go, which she wrote with her friend, Misha Glouberman.
+In 2011, she published The Chairs Are Where the People Go, which she wrote with her friend, Misha Glouberman.
 The New Yorker called it "a triumph of conversational philosophy" and named it one of the Best Books of 2011.

 We Need a Horse

-McSweeney's commissioned this children's book from Heti.
-It was illustrated by Clare Rojas.
+McSweeney's commissioned the children's book from Heti; it was illustrated by Clare Rojas.

 Women in Clothes

 In Fall 2014, Heti published a non-fiction book about women's relationship to what they wear, with co-editors Leanne Shapton and Heidi Julavits.
 It was a crowd-sourced book, featuring the voices of 639 women from around the world.
 The book was published by Penguin in the US and the UK, with a German edition published in 2015 by S. Fischer, Frankfurt am Main.
-It spent several months on The New York Times Best Seller list.
+It was on The New York Times Best Seller list for several months.

 Motherhood

-In May 2018, Heti published an autobiographical novel, Motherhood, focused on her deliberation on whether or not to have children.
-Initially conceived as a nonfiction work, Heti explores the emphasis society places on motherhood and how women are judged regardless of their decision: "...a woman will always be made to feel like a criminal, whatever choice she makes, however hard she tries.
+In May 2018, Heti published an autobiographical novel, Motherhood, focused on her deliberation on whether to have children.
+Initially conceived as a non-fiction work, Heti explores the emphasis society places on motherhood and how women are judged regardless of their decision: "... a woman will always be made to feel like a criminal, whatever choice she makes, however hard she tries.
 Mothers feel like criminals.
 Nonmothers do, too."
 The book was named as a shortlisted finalist for the 2018 Scotiabank Giller Prize.

 LitHub named her novel, Motherhood, as a Favorite Book of 2018 and a New York Times Critics Pick of 2018.